warlookq3/edx-documentation/en_us/course_catalog_api_user_guide/source/course_catalog/catalog.rst

 Get a List of All Courses in a Catalog
 **************************************

-You can use the **Catalogs** resource to get a list of all the active courses in a specified catalog, along with details about each course.
+You can use this API to get a list of all the active courses in a specified catalog, along with details about each course.
 Active courses are courses that are currently open for enrollment or that will open for enrollment in the future.

 =====================
 Method and Endpoint